 The complete list of specific phobias is dozens of pages long.
-A veterans’ disability lawyer can help you prove you deserve benefits.
+A veterans’ disability advocate can help you prove you deserve benefits.

-VA Disability Lawyers Can Help You Build a Compelling Appeal for Your Specific Phobia
+VA Disability Advocates Can Help You Build a Compelling Appeal for Your Specific Phobia

 - A doctor diagnosed you with a specific phobia.